Is this the man to change Ethiopia?

-Ethiopians have woken up to a new leader, and a renewed sense of hope.

-Abiy Ahmed has been voted in as leader of Ethiopia's ruling coalition, paving the way for him to step into the shoes of Prime Minister Hailemariam Desalegn, who unexpectedly resigned last month.
+Abiy Ahmed - who took over from Hailemariam Desalegn as Ethiopia's new prime minister after his unexpected resignation in February - has not rested on his laurels.

-He inherits a country which has seen some of the fastest economic growth in the world in recent years.
+He inherited a country that has seen some of the fastest economic growth in the world in recent years, but has also been riven by years of protests by people who feel marginalised.

-But it has also been riven by years of protests by people who feel marginalised, with a government accused by many of human rights violations - including torture and extrajudicial killing of political dissidents.
+The government has been accused by many of human rights violations - including torture and extrajudicial killing of political dissidents.

+In a few short months, Mr Abiy announced he would accept a peace deal awarding Eritrea disputed territory, lifted a state of emergency, released thousands of prisoners, and unblocked hundreds of websites and TV channels.

+But he has also come under attack, with two people killed in an explosion in June at a rally held to show support for him.

-So is Mr Abiy - praised as an astute politician with impressive academic and military credentials - the man to lead Ethiopia into a peaceful, prosperous and free future?
+The question still remains: is Mr Abiy - praised as an astute politician with impressive academic and military credentials - the man to lead Ethiopia into a peaceful, prosperous and free future?

 Who is Abiy Ahmed?